dan-fritchman/fritch.mn/www/nba-mvp-title.md

 Debates of whether {Player X} can lead a team to the title tend to focus on {Player X}s a notch or two below the MVP level: Damian Lillard, Carmelo Anthony, and a similar cohort of second tier stars.  *MVPs Only* has a simple answer for all of them: no.

-### Is it really this simple?
+### Is It Really This Simple?

 Mostly.
 Note that although ostensibly about players, *MVPs Only* really serves as a prescription for which *teams* have a chance to win the championship.
 And since only one of the teams which *can* win each season's championship ultimately does, *MVPs Only* really only identifies the teams which it predicts cannot.

-So - how often has a this been wrong?
+So - how often has this been wrong?
 How frequently does a team without a regular-season MVP win the championship?

 * Once in the past 10 years
 * Twice in the past 20 years